 You can opt out of your banks sending you physical copies of records of statements by having them send you digital ones instead.
 You can do this for any service you use and can implement it in your own workspace.
 A physically printed report is just an assurance, make it a point to your bosses to have it in soft form.

-If you’re a student and if you’re going to be spending the money anyways, purchase the soft form of your course book.
-You’ll be working on your laptop anyways and it’s extremely convenient to have a soft version of your book, makes looking up problems 10 times easier.
+If you’re a student and if you’re going to be spending the money anyway, purchase the soft form of your coursebook.
+You’ll be working on your laptop anyway and it’s extremely convenient to have a soft version of your book, which makes looking up problems 10 times easier.

-Your utility bills too can be opted to be paid digitally.
+Your utility bills too can opt to be paid digitally.

 This, of course, is a no-brainer.
 Re-use paper and make sure to throw the paper away in dedicated recycle bins for it to be taken to recycling plants.
 Use a reusable travel mug for your daily morning coffee and for the coffee or tea you have at work.

 Americans use 23 billion paper cups yearly.
 It’s quite staggering how just coffee drives so much paper waste.
 For grocery shopping, use reusable bags instead of brown bags.
 Reusable bags are pretty big and can carry almost all of your groceries with ease.